MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 To use [Azure login](https://github.com/marketplace/actions/azure-login) with a service principal, you first need to add your Azure service principal as a secret to your GitHub repository.

-### Create a service principal and add it to GitHub secret
+### Create a service principal and add it as a GitHub secret

 In this example, you will create a secret named `AZURE_CREDENTIALS` that you can use to authenticate with Azure.